-Upon completion of this offering, 60,966,283 shares of our common stock will be outstanding, excluding any shares issued in association with the NFIC Acquisition and assuming no exercise of the underwriters' option to purchase additional shares.
-If the underwriters exercise their option to purchase additional shares in full, 62,316,283 shares of our common stock will be issued and outstanding immediately after the completion of this offering.
+Upon completion of this offering, shares of our common stock will be outstanding, assuming no exercise of the underwriters' option to purchase additional shares.
+If the underwriters exercise their option to purchase additional shares in full, shares of our common stock will be issued and outstanding immediately after the completion of this offering.

-The 9,000,000 shares of common stock (assuming no exercise of the underwriters' option to purchase additional shares) sold in the offering will be freely tradable without restriction or limitation under the Securities Act.
+The shares of common stock (assuming no exercise of the underwriters' option to purchase additional shares) sold in the offering will be freely tradable without restriction or limitation under the Securities Act.
 Any shares purchased in this offering by our affiliates, as defined in the Securities Act, will be subject to the public information, manner of sale and volume limitations of Rule 144 under the Securities Act.
-The remaining 51,966,283 shares of our common stock (excluding any shares issued in association with the NFIC Acquisition) that were issued prior to the completion of this offering will be "restricted securities" under the meaning of Rule 144 promulgated under the Securities Act and may not be sold in the absence of registration under the Securities Act unless an exemption from registration is available, including exemptions contained in Rule 144.
+The remaining shares of our common stock that were issued prior to the completion of this offering will be "restricted securities" under the meaning of Rule 144 promulgated under the Securities Act and may not be sold in the absence of registration under the Securities Act unless an exemption from registration is available, including exemptions contained in Rule 144.